 - Diet: Vegetarian

-- 1 cup plain Greek or regular yogurt (I prefer full-fat)
+- 1 cup plain Greek yogurt (I prefer full-fat)

 - ¼ cup finely chopped fresh dill

 *You can use a regular cucumber, but first cut the cucumber lengthwise and scoop out the seeds.